kabizzle/Blog-List/backend/README.md

-# full-stack-open-part4
+# Blog List backend

+Backend for Blog List application, written with Node.js, Express.js and MongoDB.

-Exercises for part 4 of the Full Stack Open course
+Developed during exercises in part 4 of the Full Stack Open course.